States

 Types of states

-1 Educational: First run, Loading, EmptyThese states shouldn’t appear often, but when they do, the user needs answers.
-Our job is to offer just enough info so the user learns what to do, without creating confusion.
+- These states don’t appear often, but when they do, users are looking for answers.
+The goal is to offer just enough info to guide the user forward, without adding overwhelm or confusion.

 Additional considerations

-• Show, don’t tell - Informational doesn’t have to mean wordy.
+- Show, don’t tell. - Informational doesn’t have to mean wordy.
 Leverage all the ways you can teach a user without relying on text (positioning, timing, color, icons, etc).

 More on design states